 Step 2 – Energy Evaluation (Pre-Construction)

-Limited number of FREE EnerGuide Rating System plan evaluations available.
-(Over $500 value)
+Limited number of FREE EnerGuide Rating System plan evaluations available (over $800 value).

 - Get an energy model completed by an Energy Advisor where they’ll evaluate your architectural plans and provide performance recommendations through the EnerGuide Rating System.

-- Determine potential home certification opportunities for projects achieving better energy performance including Built Green, ENERGY STAR for New Homes, Passive House and more.
+- Confirm Energy Step Code performance level (pre-construction) and determine potential home certification opportunities for projects achieving better energy performance including Built Green, ENERGY STAR for New Homes, Passive House and more.

 Step 3 – Home Improvements*